mkturkcan/mkturkcan.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Our paper, "Evaluating Zero-Shot Image Tagging for Urban Traffic Intersection Scenes", has been accepted at the VAND Workshop at CVPR 2024!
+Our paper, "Evaluating Zero-Shot Image Tagging for Urban Traffic Intersection Scenes", has been accepted into the VAND Workshop at CVPR 2024!